MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 ## About predefined security roles

 There are several predefined roles available with Dataverse.
-To run apps that use only out-of-the-box tables, there's the Basic User security role, which can run an app within the environment and perform common tasks for the records that they own.
+To run apps that use only out-of-the-box tables, there's the Basic User security role, where members can play the app within the environment and perform common tasks for the records that they own.
 More information: [Predefined security roles](/power-platform/admin/database-security#predefined-security-roles)

 <!-- >
 |Security role  |Privileges<sup>1</sup>  |Description |